mikepultz/netdns2/README.md

 ### <a name="dnssec"></a>DNSSEC with Signature Verification

-To request DNSSEC verification, simply set the `dnssec` flag to `true` when making and request, for example:
+To request DNSSEC verification, simply set the `dnssec` flag to `true` when making a request, for example:

     try
     {